videojs/http-streaming/README.md

 * Default: `false`
 * Use [Decode Timestamp](https://www.w3.org/TR/media-source/#decode-timestamp) instead of [Presentation Timestamp](https://www.w3.org/TR/media-source/#presentation-timestamp) for [timestampOffset](https://www.w3.org/TR/media-source/#dom-sourcebuffer-timestampoffset) calculation.
 This option was introduced to align with DTS-based browsers.
 This option affects only transmuxed data (eg: transport stream).
 For more info please check the following [issue](https://github.com/videojs/http-streaming/issues/1247).

+##### calculateTimestampOffsetForEachSegment
+* Type: `boolean`,
+* Default: `false`
+* Calculate timestampOffset for each segment, regardless of its timeline.
+Sometimes it is helpful when you have corrupted DTS/PTS timestamps during discontinuities.

 ##### useForcedSubtitles
 * Type: `boolean`
 * Default: `false`